kky-ykk/sql-for-beginners/README.md

 ## 1. SQL Basics
 ###  1/1.
 What is SQL?
-SQL (Structured Query Language) is a domain-specific language used in programming and designed for managing data held in a relational database management system (RDBMS), or for stream processing in a relational data stream management system (RDSMS).
+**Ans**-SQL (Structured Query Language) is a domain-specific language used in programming and designed for managing data held in a relational database management system (RDBMS), or for stream processing in a relational data stream management system (RDSMS).
 It is particularly useful in handling structured data, i.e. data incorporating relations among entities and variables.

 ### 1/2.
 What Can SQL do?
-SQL offers two main advantages over older read-write APIs such as ISAM or VSAM.
+**Ans**-SQL offers two main advantages over older read-write APIs such as ISAM or VSAM.
 Firstly, it introduced the concept of accessing many records with one single command.
 Secondly, it eliminates the need to specify how to reach a record, e.g. with or without an index. <br>
 SQL can execute queries against a database, for example, insert, update and delete records.
 Also, SQL can create, edit and delete databases and tables.

 ### 1/3.
 SQL syntax